 Is Extracting Teeth Necessary for Crowded Teeth Treatment?

 No, the patients do not necessarily need teeth extraction in orthodontics treatment.
-In some cases, the physician decides to keep the patient’s teeth at their own discretion.
-Orthodontist places a screw on the jaws to open them and expand the dental arch.
-In order to make enough space for all of the patient’s teeth.
-Afterward, they align the crowded teeth using a proper orthodontics appliance.
+Although, in some cases, the physician may decide to keep the patient’s teeth.
+Orthodontist will place a screw on the jaws to open them and expand the dental arch.
+This is done to make enough space for all of the patient’s teeth.
+Afterward, they align the crowded teeth using proper orthodontics appliances.

 Crowded Teeth & Malocclusion of Jaws

-Besides crowded teeth, some patients have malocclusion in one or both jaws.
-Fixed and removable orthodontics are used in the treatment of this group of patients.
-To position the jaws in the right direction the removable orthodontics is used and fixed orthodontics is used to align the crowded teeth
+Other than crowded teeth, some patients have malocclusion in one or both jaws.
+Fixed and removable orthodontics can be used in the treatment of this group of patients.
+To position the jaws in the right direction.
+Here, removable orthodontics is used and fixed orthodontics is used to align the crowded teeth

 Frequently asked questions about dental crowding and misalignment